deralph/merchintel/README.md

 ## Server structure

 The server uses Express with dedicated folders for controllers, middleware, routes, models, and schemas.
-The in-memory store is ready out of the box, while the Atlas store can be enabled by providing MongoDB Data API credentials.
+It ships with Mongoose-based models for tags, scan sessions, and events; provide a `MONGODB_URI` to persist data in MongoDB or set `DATA_BACKEND=memory` to work with the seeded in-memory store during development.

 ## Client scripts